-1.0 Introduction
+1.0 INTRODUCTION

-John Wayne Airport, Orange County (SNA) ("JWA" or "Airport") is pleased to submit this biannual progress report as requested by the South Coast Air Quality Management District ("South Coast AQMD").1 On December 6, 2019 a Memorandum of Understanding ("MOU") was entered into by the South Coast AQMD and the Airport, acting by and through the County of Orange, California ("County") in its capacity as the proprietor and certificated operator of JWA.
+The Ontario International Airport (ONT) ("ONT" or "Airport") is pleased to submit this bi-annual progress report as requested by the South Coast Air Quality Management District ("South Coast AQMD").1 On December 6, 2019 a Memorandum of Understanding ("MOU") was entered into by the South Coast AQMD and the Airport, acting by and through the Ontario International Airport Authority (OIAA) in its capacity as the proprietor and certificated operator of ONT.
 The purpose of this bi-annual progress report is to provide an interim report concerning the progress on the MOU measures.
-There are three measures in the JWA MOU, as related to nonaircraft commercial passenger airport mobile sources.
-The progress on each of these measures is addressed below.
+There is one measure in the ONT MOU, as related to non-aircraft commercial passenger airport mobile sources.
+The progress on this measure is addressed below.

-The Airport has been working to develop and implement these measures, however, in February 2020, the novel coronavirus (COVID-19) emerged and significantly disrupted virtually all aspects of life and commerce throughout the world.
+The Airport has been working to develop and implement this measure, however, in February 2020, the novel coronavirus (COVID-19) emerged and significantly disrupted virtually all aspects of life and commerce throughout the world.
 In response to COVID-19, demand for domestic and international air travel has drastically decreased to unprecedented levels and the outlook for recovery remains uncertain.
 This has forced airports, airlines, ground support equipment ("GSE") operators, and many related third parties to evaluate capital plans and allocation of resources.
-The total aircraft operations at JWA was down 97% in April 2020 compared to April 2019, and JWA is predicting that commercial operations will be down 48%-50% in 2020 compared to 2019.
-Based on discussions with airlines, the flight activity levels are not expected to return for years, and the long-term growth trend may not return for the foreseeable future.
 Many airlines, GSE operators, and third parties have suspended capital expenditures, such as GSE purchases, for the foreseeable future, while focusing available resources on the response to COVID-19.
 Given these developments the airports will continue planning with airlines and third parties, but actual plans may be delayed based on the extent and duration of the virus pandemic and impact on air travel.